arvigeus/AZ-204/Topics/App Service.md

 App Settings and Connection Strings are set at app startup and **trigger a restart when changed**.
 They override settings in `Web.config` or `appsettings.json`.

 - **Always On**: Keeps app loaded; off by default and app unloads after 20 mins of inactivity.
 Needed for Application Insights Profiler.
+- **ARR affinity**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.

 ### App Settings